 Candidates should meet the medical, including optical, standards of health established by the

-Competent Authority.
+Competent Authority / VTS Authority.

 4.56.5 Personal Attributes

 Personal attributes are important factors in the selection criteria.
 A continual assessment should be made of the candidates’ suitability throughout the selection process.
 Candidates should at a minimum have an appropriate sense of responsibility, ability to adopt and follow procedures, as well as having a willingness to co-operate with others as part of a team.